Forty-Nine Lowndes, Drosdick, Doster, Kantor & Reed Lawyers Earn Recognition in 2018 Best Lawyers in America

 *We make no guarantees or promises that the reader will realize the same or similar results

-A shareholder in the Real Estate Department, Bill Beckett concentrates on Developments of Regional Impact, land use and zoning, as well as real estate transactions, development and finance.
+Bill Beckett is a shareholder concentrating on Developments of Regional Impact, land use and zoning, as well as real estate transactions, development and finance.

-Bill also served as Vice Chairman of the Orlando Orange County Expressway Authority, and has often assisted clients with transportation issues, particularly with public and private partnerships involving infrastructure improvements.
+In addition, Bill served as vice chairman of the Orlando Orange County Expressway Authority.
+He has often assisted clients with transportation issues, particularly with public and private partnerships involving infrastructure improvements.

 Jackie Bozzuto has extensive experience mapping out strategies for real estate development and finance for the hospitality industry and beyond.
 She has also assisted clients with acquiring portfolios out of bankruptcy estates, as well as multi-site and multi-state purchases and sales.

 Goal-oriented, organized, gifted relationship-builder and connector of people.
 These skills, along with decades of experience in the restaurant industry, have earned Jackie the reputation of “trusted advisor” to clients.